Darkness and Light (film): Production

 Since his early productions, Chang Tso-chi has been known for his style of working with people who share similar lived experiences with the characters portrayed in his films.
-The same goes with his second feature length film, Darkness and Light, as all the blind characters Chang Tso-chi cast in the film are discovered by him on the street.
-To prepare the amateur actors for their roles, Chang Tso-chi often asks the entire cast to spend extended time together, so that they can bond and build a sense of intimacy together.
+The same was true of Darkness and Light, as all the blind characters Chang Tso-chi cast in the film were discovered by him on the street.
+To prepare the amateur actors for their roles, Tso-chi asked the entire cast to spend extended time together, so that they could bond and build a sense of intimacy with one another.
 "I usually rent a house and have all the actors move in," Chang explained to Taiwan Review journalist, Kelly Her.
 "They live, cook, eat, and even sleep under the same roof, so that they can get to know each other quickly.
 That makes the shooting go smoothly and their performances more natural."
 Chang further noted in the same interview that, while shooting the film, he relied on portable lighting to give his actors maximum freedom of movement.

-Reception and Reviews
+Reception

-In 2010, Darkness and Light was ranked 43 of the Top 100 Chinese-language films by the Taipei Golden Horse Film Festival and Awards Committee.